A transparent image used for creating empty spaces in columns

 Pets

-Allowed, there are already 2-4 cats living around the trailer house, so dogs must be controlled so as to not chase or kill cats, chickens, or livestock.
-A gelding could also be negotiated.
+Pets are allowed.
+Please note that there are barn cats living around the apprentice housing, so dogs must be well-controlled to ensure they do not chase or harm cats, chickens, or livestock.
+The possibility of bringing a gelding can also be discussed.

 Drugs / Tobacco / Alcohol